M-o-a-T/moat/doc/hacking.rst

 and write arbitrary amounts of data.

 Reading is always performed into a caller-provided buffer; the read command returns the number of bytes filled.
+Reading does not wait for the buffer to be full.

-Writing returns when the whole buffer passed to `wr` has been transmitted.
+A write call returns when the whole buffer passed to `wr` has been transmitted.

 Blk
 +++